naomi-ola/naomi-ola/README.md

 Data Analyst👩🏾‍💻📊
 ------------

-I’m a Business & Marketing graduate currently training in data analytics, with a strong interest in using data to drive better business decisions (particularly within marketing and commercial environments).
+I’m a Business & Marketing BA (Hons) graduate currently training in data analytics, with a strong interest in using data to drive better business decisions (particularly within marketing and commercial environments).
 I enjoy turning raw data into clear, actionable insights and continuously developing my technical and analytical skills.

 Through my degree and ongoing Data Analyst Bootcamp, I’ve developed hands-on experience working with real-world datasets using: